-- · extended the term of his employment agreement to June 30, 2019; - established his base salary at \$1,850,000 for the fiscal year ending June 30, 2015; - · increased the maximum annual incentive award to four times base salary; and - · set the target and maximum long-term incentive awards in any fiscal year at seven times and ten times base salary.
+- extended the term of his employment agreement to June 30, 2019; - established his base salary at \$1,850,000 for the fiscal year ending June 30, 2015; - increased the maximum annual incentive award to four times base salary; and - · set the target and maximum long-term incentive awards in any fiscal year at seven times and ten times base salary.

-In addition, as discussed further in "Potential Payments upon Termination or Change-in-Control" below, Mr. Simon will now receive the severance benefits in his employment agreement upon a termination not for good reason.
+In addition, Mr. Simon will now receive the severance benefits in his employment agreement upon a termination not for good reason, as defined in his employment agreement.
 As consideration for such additional benefits, for three years following the termination not for good reason, Mr. Simon will not compete with the Company and will serve as Non-Executive Chairman of the Board or, if he is neither appointed nor elected Non-Executive Chairman of the Board, will provide consulting services of a similar nature.
 Lastly, the severance benefits received in connection with certain terminations will include a multiple of the long-term incentive award paid to Mr. Simon over the immediately preceding fiscal year.